Add/Drop, Withdrawal & Leave

 Associate degree option for students who withdraw from the university

-Students who withdraw from the university before earning a baccalaureate degree may be eligible to earn an A.A. in General Studies from Georgian Court University.
+Students who withdraw from the university before earning a baccalaureate degree and are not planning to enroll at another institution to continue their education may be eligible to earn an A.A. in General Studies from Georgian Court University.
 Once it is determined that students will be leaving GCU before earning a baccalaureate degree, staff in the Office of Student Success and/or Office of the Registrar will review students’ records to determine if the students are eligible for the program.
 Eligible students are those who meet, or are within 12 credits of meeting, the requirements for completion of the associate degree program.
 To be admitted into the program, students will complete a “Request for Change of Program” form that will trigger a formal, official review of the students' records as of the time the form is submitted.

 The requirements for the A.A. in General Studies Degree Program are that the student:

-• at least 45 credits from general education courses.
+- at least 45 credits from general education courses.
 These 45 credits will include: GEN101 Pathway to the Bridge and GEN199 WI:Discovering Self in the Universe (as required in accordance with the GCU policy for transfer students), three credits in writing (EN111 Academic Writing and Research I or EN221 Honors Argument: Rhetoric & Research or equivalent), and one or more three or four credit courses in each of the following four GCU Bridge General Education categories: Quantitative Analysis, Religious Studies, Humanities, and Social Science.
-Students who transfer to GCU and then, after completing at least 18 credits of GCU courses, meet all of the requirements for the program, are eligible for the program.

 Students may not choose the associate degree program when they enroll at GCU.
-The degree program is open only to students who meet, or are within 12 credits of meeting, the requirements as listed above and are withdrawing from GCU.
+The degree program is open only to students who meet, or are within 12 credits of meeting, the requirements as listed above, are withdrawing from GCU, and are not planning to continue their education at another higher education institution.